Philidor Docs

 lindy_score = 10 * (1 - e^(-days_live / 365))

-Longer proven runtime raises score; very new deployments score lower.
+Longer proven runtime raises the score; very new deployments score lower.

 2) Audit Score

-Audit depth and diversity improve score; no audit is heavily penalized.
+Audit depth and diversity improve the score; no audit is heavily penalized.

 • no audit: severe constraint